experiandataquality/aperture-data-studio-sdk/README.md

     Please contact us if your plugin needs a newer version of any of the libraries above.

 1. It's not recommended to bundle native driver that involved JNI/JNA as it's not trivial to load native libraries from a jar in a distributed environment.
-Please contact us if your custom step needs a specific native drivers.
+Please contact us if your plugin needs a specific native drivers.

 1. When using [Gradle shadow plugin](https://imperceptiblethoughts.com/shadow/) or [Maven shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/), **do not** `minimize` the uber jar as it may remove dependencies that are loaded through reflection and _service-provider-interface_.

-   Basically, **don't do any of the following**:
+   Essentially, **don't do any of the following**:

    Gradle: